Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Related Work

 \subsection{Mesh AD Tools}

-\citet{Herholz:2022:SSC} proposed a system that applies symbolic differentiation to unoptimized C++ code operating on sparse data.
+\citet{Herholz:2022:SSC} proposed a system that applies symbolic differentiation to unoptimized \Cpp\ code operating on sparse data.
 Their approach constructs a global expression graph across the mesh, eliminates redundant subexpressions, and generates vectorized, parallel kernels for CPU or GPU execution.
 While this yields highly optimized code, it incurs high memory usage and long compilation times.
 To address these issues, \citet{Herholz:2024:AMB} introduced a refinement where users define symbolic expressions for a single mesh element.
-The system compiles these element-wise kernels independently of the global mesh, significantly reducing memory usage and compile times.
+The system compiles these elementwise kernels independently of the global mesh, significantly reducing memory usage and compile times.

-TinyAD~\cite{Schmidt:2022:TAD} is a C++ library designed for sparse optimization.
+TinyAD~\cite{Schmidt:2022:TAD} is a \Cpp\ library designed for sparse optimization.
 It computes gradients and Hessians by differentiating small, per-element subproblems.
 Users define local energy terms and the system applies forward-mode AD to compute first- and second-order derivatives.
 While structurally similar to our method, TinyAD runs only on CPUs and uses OpenMP for parallelism.
 Our work builds on TinyAD's structure but is designed explicitly for GPUs by optimizing for memory locality and parallel throughput.

 Opt~\cite{Devito:2017:OAD} is a DSL for nonlinear least squares problems.
 It uses symbolic differentiation at the IR level and generates first-order optimization code.
 Thallo~\cite{Mara:2021:TSF} extends Opt by improving scheduling and memory layout.
-Unlike our system, these systems focus specifically on least squares problems and do not generalize to broader mesh computations.
+Unlike our system, these frameworks focus on first-order optimization for nonlinear least squares problems and do not support explicit sparse Hessian construction or Hessian-vector products.
 Warp~\cite{Macklin:2022:WAH} is a Python-based framework for high-performance spatial computing.
 Users write simulation kernels in Python which are JIT-compiled for CPU or GPU\@.
 Warp supports reverse-mode AD by generating backward kernels enabling simulation differentiation and integration with ML pipelines.